There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Everyone needs a different drug, even the same kind of medication needs different ways of administration!

 Self-love is the highest frequency that draws to you everything you want.
-When you love yourself and respect your time/energy, how the universe responds to you, changes.
+How the universe responds to you changes when you love yourself and respect your time/energy.

 You are sending the signal that you deserve so much more from life.